allebone/help.omni.af.mil/docs/PEX/Training.md

 * Pending Audit.
 In the right section of the CT Tab, you can generate a list of tasks by Reported Not Audited, Audited Not Exported, and Exported.
 This all ows you to quickly track the status of your reported tasks.

     !!!
+NOTE
-NOTE Only ARMS tasks \(not Unit Tasks\) are exported, so only ARMS tasks wil display under Exported.
+        Only ARMS tasks \(not Unit Tasks\) are exported, so only ARMS tasks wil display under Exported.

 Courses.
 From this section you can:

 * Grade and View Forms.
 For QT Courses, in the Course grid \(west pane\), select the course.
 When the training program details \(east pane\) open, click the View/Edit button for the appropriate BOI.
 This will bring up the same BOI grading dialog you receive in Student Details and functions the same way.
 To view forms, click the View/Print button to the right of the BOI Edit button.
 You can also use the Quick Complete button to grade a BOI to required levels without opening the grading dialog.
 For completed grade sheets, the overall grade is displayed \(red if failed\) along with the instructor’s name and completion date.

 * Enroll student in a course.
-Enrol a student directly into a course.
+Enroll a student directly into a course.

     * Click the Enroll in Course\(s\) button to open the enroll dialog.

     * Select the Squadron.

     * A list of the squadron's courses is returned.
 Courses the student was previously enrolled in will not appear.
 Click Include Closed Courses, as required.

     * The Start Date defaults to the next logical training date.

     * Enter the Required Completion Date, as required.

     * Select the appropriate course and click Enroll.

 * Mark Courses Complete.
 QT Courses are marked complete by selecting the course in the Courses grid in the east pane; clicking on the Completed Date calendar control in the west pane; selecting a date and clicking the Mark Completed button.
 This will put the training program in a read only state in the training folder and student details.
 It will also remove the program from the QT Overview.

 * Reopen Courses.
 QT Courses that have been marked complete can be reopened for editing by selecting the course in the Courses grid in the east pane and clicking the Reopen button in the west pane.
 This will allow the user to make edits to the training program in the folder and student details.
 It wil also return the program to the QT Overview.

 * Unaccomplished Task Log.
-The tracking of unaccomplished BOI tasks is not automati3.
+The tracking of unaccomplished BOI tasks is not automatic.
 Instructors should log unaccomplished tasks from the BOI grade sheet by highlighting the task and selecting the Log Unaccomplished Task button.
 In the training folder, there is a Unaccomplished Task Log hyperlink.
 This hyperlink is red if an unaccomplished task exists.

 * Historic Courses.
 All old \(non-PEX\) courses imported into the training folder are designated historic courses.
 You can list a course, completed outside of PEX, by clicking the Add Historic Course button.
 Selecting this opens a dialog where you will enter course information.
 Course Name and Completion Date are the only required fields.
 Once created, you can associate forms with the course by clicking the Import Form button.
 In the resulting dialog, select the form type and enter the description and date.
 Click on the blank page to open a dialog allowing you to browse to the desired .jpeg or.png file. \(In the 623 tab, you also select .PDF files by clicking the Import File button.\) A Historic Course can be deleted by right-click context menu selecting Delete Historic Course.

 * Memorandums for Record \(MFRs\).
 You can add MFRs to the folder in general or to a specific course.
-Click the Add Folder MFR or Add Course MFR button in the Courses ta2.
+Click the Add Folder MFR or Add Course MFR button in the Courses tab.
 Selecting either of these buttons opens the add MFR dialog.
 Two MFR Types are available: Informational and Endorsement.
 The MFRs may be digitally signed by up to five individuals.
 Digital signature capability allows for both CAC and PEX SID signatures.
 You can also import a scanned MFR by clicking the Import Scanned MFR button.

 * Manage Exams.
 You can link an exam from Testing Admin or manually add an exam date and grade.

     * Select the applicable course.

     * On the right side, click Folder Options dropdown and Exams, and the Link Exams to Course dialog opens.

-o Click Link Exam\(s\) and view a list of exams completed within the last year.
+        * Click Link Exam\(s\) and view a list of exams completed within the last year.
 Select the applicable exam\(s\) and click OK.

-o Click Add Manual Exam and, when the dialog opens, add the exam Name and, if desired, the Date and Grade, click OK.
+        * Click Add Manual Exam and, when the dialog opens, add the exam Name and, if desired, the Date and Grade, click OK.

-o Select the desired exam.
+        * Select the desired exam.
 Click Edit Manual Exam and, when the dialog opens, edit the exam Name, Date and Grade as desired, and click OK.

-o Select the desired exam.
+        * Select the desired exam.
 Click Remove from List and, at the confirmation dialog, and click Yes or No.

     * These exams are viewable in Training Course Forms on the AF4022, Ground Training Summary, and Student Progress Report under Print Options > Print Progress Report.

-NOTE.
+!!!
+Note
     When creating documents to be imported into PEX, be judicious in selecting image quality settings.
 Use the lowest resolution that gets the job done.
 Higher resolutions equal larger file sizes.

-623. From this section you can:
+\623.
+From this section you can:

 * Date & Sign Off 623 Tasks.
-For 623 task lists, in the Training grid \(west pane\), select the 623

-Task List radio button and select the task list.
+For 623 task lists, in the Training grid \(west pane\), select the 623 Task List radio button and select the task list.
 When the task list is selected the details wil populate in the east pane.
 A task that has a start date bur no completed date wil show a yellow background in the completed date field.
 Once a completed date has been entered the roles that need to sign off the task will highlight in red.
 A task must have a completed date before signatures will be enabled.
 To sign off a task, click on the View/Edit button to the right of the task and click the sign button next to your name.
 When the sign dialog opens, enter your PEX Security ID.

 * Mark Tasks N/1.
 A task that isn’t required for the trainee can be marked N/A by checking the box to the left of the task.